Yamin39/innova-client/README.md

 - **Problem Solved**: This project simplifies the process of booking hotel rooms and managing reservations, ensuring a seamless experience for travelers.
 - **Technologies Used**: HTML, CSS, JavaScript, ReactJS, Firebase, Tailwind CSS, Daisy UI.
 - **Best Features**:
-  - User authentication with Email-Password and Google login options.
   - Users can browse and book various types of rooms.
-  - Users can leave reviews, which are showcased on the home page.
+  - Users can leave reviews, which are displayed on the home page.
+  - Secure authentication for booking and review management.
+- **Other Features**:
+  - Seamless reservation management for travelers.
+  - Intuitive and user-friendly interface for booking experiences.
+  - Efficient review system to showcase user feedback.

+## NPM Packages
+1. react-icons </br>
+2. firebase </br>
+3. react-router-dom </br>
+4. tailwindcss </br>
+5. daisyui </br>
+6. react-hook-form </br>

 ## Setup Process